Pilot Model TV-37 "Candid" Television (1948)

 V21 3KP4 Picture tube

 Another cost-saving (and weight-saving) design tactic was to eliminate the expensive and heavy power transformer.
 This is a transformerless "series string" TV, in which the tube filaments are connected in series.
-As in many radios, the voltages of the tubes add up to the voltage of the AC power supply (around 120 volts).
+As in series-string radios, the voltages of the tubes add up to the voltage of the AC power supply (around 120 volts).
 Given the number of tubes, it actually uses two parallel tube strings, a design repeated in some other TVs such as my Philco Predicta.

 The 3KP4 Picture Tube